Jo-R/HooksTalk/hooks.md

   - an example of useCallback was Email input focus issue: another component (email known) was rerendering because of callbacks being passed down as props -> that getting the focus so the issue was prevented by wrapping those in useCallback
+  - it was also breaking debounce...check username executing for every letter, fx needed wrappingin useCallback so wasn't actually a different fx

 ## Write your own hooks